timescale/docs/promscale/scale-ha/multi-node.md

 # Run Promscale in a multi-node environment
 You can use Promscale to write and read data within a TimescaleDB multi-node environment.

-To get started, follow
+To start, set up a multi-node TimescaleDB cluster, following the instructions in the [TimescaleDB multi-node section][db-multinode].
+When your multi-node cluster is running, you can connect Promscale to the access node of the cluster.
-[the multi-node instructions](https://docs.timescale.com/latest/getting-started/setup-multi-node-basic) to set up a multi-node TimescaleDB cluster.
-When you have your multi-node environment set up, you can point Promscale to connect to the access node of the cluster.
-Promscale automatically connects to the cluster and sets up any tables, objects, and roles that it needs.
-To query Promscale data from SQL, make sure you connect to the access node.
+Promscale then creates the tables, objects, and roles that it needs.
+You can connect to the access node to  query Promscale SQL data.

 ## Expanding the cluster
-You can add nodes to a TimescaleDB cluster that is being written to by Promscale.
-Do this by running the `add_data_node()` function to add the data node, then use the `add_prom_node(node_name)` function to add the Promscale functionality.
+When you have a TimescaleDB multi-nopde cluster that is being written to by Promscale, you can add nodes to the cluster using the `add_data_node()` function.
+This command adds the data node and uses the `add_prom_node(node_name)` function to add Promscale functionality.
 For example:
 ```sql
 SELECT add_data_node('example_node_name', host => 'example_host_address')
 SELECT add_prom_node('example_node_name');